2019 Moto2 World Championship

-Álex Márquez (pictured in 2023) was the 2019 Moto2 Champion.
+Álex Márquez (pictured in 2023) was the 2019 Moto2 World Riders' Champion.

-The 2019 FIM Moto2 World Championship was a part of the 71st F.I.M.
-Road Racing World Championship season.
-Francesco Bagnaia was the reigning series champion but he was unable to defend his title as he joined the series' premier class, the MotoGP.
+The 2019 FIM Moto2 World Championship was the intermediate class of the 71st Fédération Internationale de Motocyclisme (FIM) Road Racing World Championship season.
+Francesco Bagnaia was the reigning series champion but he was unable to defend his title as he joined the series' premier class, MotoGP.

-Álex Márquez became the Moto2 World Champion of 2019 seeing for the second time both Marquez brothers claiming championships in the same year in their respective classes with Marc Márquez winning his 6th premier class title.
-Despite finishing the final race in Valencia outside the points, Marquez secured his title with over ten podium finishes with five of them in 1st place securing his championship ahead of Brad Binder by three points.
+Álex Márquez became the Moto2 World Champion of 2019 seeing for the second time both Márquez brothers claiming championships in the same year in their respective classes with Marc Márquez winning his 6th premier class title.
+Despite finishing the final race in Valencia outside the points, Márquez secured his title with over ten podium finishes with five of them in 1st place securing his championship ahead of Brad Binder by three points.